7.4 Claim Adjudication, EOB/ERA, & Posting

 Payment posting records the remittance to each claim line in accounts receivable (A/R):

-• Post the payment amount to reduce the balance.
+• Post the payment to reduce the balance.

 • Post CO adjustments as contractual write-offs.

-• Move PR balances to patient responsibility for statementing.
+• Move PR balances to patient responsibility for statementing or to the secondary payer.

-• Reconcile the deposit total against the ERA total so posted dollars match received dollars.
+• Reconcile the deposit/EFT total against the ERA total so posted dollars equal received dollars (a zero-balance reconciliation).

-Accurate posting is essential — a CO amount mistakenly billed to a patient is a contract violation, and a PR balance written off as CO is lost revenue.
+Accurate posting is critical: a CO amount mistakenly billed to a patient is a contract violation (and can breach the participating-provider agreement), while a PR balance written off as CO is lost revenue and may understate net collections.

 Test Your Knowledge